sammypanda/nixos-nook-desktop/README.md

     # ...
 ```

 ...and in outputs you can overlay and add to system or user packages as ``pkgs.nook-desktop``.
-Or instead just add to system or user packages without overlaying.
+Or instead just add ``nook-desktop.packages.YOURPLATFORM.default`` to system or user packages without overlaying.

 ```nix
     # ...